Deep-06/Deep-06/README.md

 # Deepshikha

 # 💫 About Me:
-I am a committed Full Stack Web Developer and expertise in React.js, Node.js, and MongoDB, with knowledge of RESTful API design and HTML/CSS.
+I am a committed Full Stack Web Developer proficient in MERN stack.
+Expertise in React.js, Node.js, and MongoDB, with knowledge of RESTful API design and HTML/CSS.
 Demonstrated expertise in creating solo and collaborative projects.
 Strong problem-solving abilities and excellent communication skills to deliver functional web applications.

 ## 🌐 Socials: